jsamarziya/photogal/README.md

 ## Running Locally

 Run `make init`, which creates a virtual environment in a new `venv` directory.
-Then use the `photogal.sh` script to run the app.
+Then `make run` to run the application.

 ````
 $ make init
-$ ./photogal.sh
+$ make run
 ````

 ## Building a Distribution